awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-submission.md

 ## Final Checklist<a name="final-checklist"></a>

- Use this checklist prior to submitting your product listing to help avoid delays in publishing your listing\.
+ Use this checklist prior to submitting your product request to help avoid delays in publishing your product\.

  **Product usage**
 +  Production\-ready